elan17/TFG/Docs/Project_diary.md

 ### 12/07/2020

+##### Work done

 * After having a meeting with my project director, I am  tasked to look for a way to relate the autocorrelation function of a sequence to the autocorrelation function of a sequence build with the composition method from that sequence
   * As the composition method uses the CRT and the current autocorrelation implementation uses Fourier transforms, the chapter 17 of Manfred's book it's worth to take a look

+### 15/07/2020

+##### Work done

+* After having an idea on how to approach the function from the last session, i started coding the first end project lines
+  * The autocorrelation function it's already implemented through Wiener–Khinchin's algorythm
+  * The composition function it's already implemented and free from Python's boilerplate in it's loop
+  * The optimized autocorrelation function for the composition case is implemented but must be debugged

+##### Work for next day

+* Fix the composite_autocorrelation function
+* Search for a built-in efficient autocorrelation implementation in numpy or scipy
+  * From the docs I searched, I'm not sure if it uses the naive approach, the FFT's one or both depending on the size of the problem